rokubop/talon-input-map/README.md

 "hiss:init": ("canvas scale",  lambda: actions.user.canvas_scale()),
 "hiss":      ("canvas resume", lambda: actions.user.canvas_resume()),
 ```
-`hiss` takes the first binding for 300ms after the mode is entered and the second one
-after that.
-Use `":init_150"` to set the window on that key, or the
-`user.input_map_init_window` setting to change the default.

-The clock restarts on every mode change, including re-entering a mode you just left.
-Setting the mode it is already in does not restart it.

-This is for a redirect window - one input switches modes, and for a moment afterwards
-the next input can send you somewhere else instead of doing its normal job.
+Use `hiss:init` to declare how hiss should behave if triggered within `300ms` of activating the input map mode.

+Writing `hiss:init` is the same as writing `hiss:init_300` (user setting).

+`hiss:init_1000` means within the first `1000ms` of activating the input map mode, `hiss` will behave according to the `init_1000` definition.

 Cannot be combined with `":else"`.
-Edge-triggered regions only re-evaluate on input,
-and this one changes with time, so the else branch would never fire again once the
-window shuts.
 Pair `":init"` with a plain unconditioned key, as above.

 **Variable pattern**
 ```talon